KBE25/risk_analysis/README.md

 **Engine Type Analysis**

-- Reciprocating engines are generally safer for both private and commercial planes.
-- For Commercial Planes, Turbo-prop engines are also a viable option.
+- For Commercial Planes, we should use Turbo Fan or Turbo Jet engines.
-- For Private Planes: Turbo-fan and Turbo-jet engines show potential.
+- For Private Planes: Reciprocating, Turbo fan and Turbo Jet engines are the best options.

 **Number of Engines Analysis**

 - Commercial Planes: 3 engines have the lowest average fatality rate, while 2 engines have the highest number of accidents.
 - Private Planes: 1 engine has the highest number of accidents, but 3 engines have the lowest average fatality rate.
-- Based on the accident count and the mean fatality rate, the recommendation for private planes is 1 engine and for commercial planes with 1 or 2 engines.
+- Based on the accident count and the mean fatality rate, the recommendation for private planes is 1 engine and for commercial planes with 2 or 3 engines.
 - Correlation: Weak correlation between engine number and fatality rates for both commercial and private planes.
 This means that the number of engines do not really influence airplane safety.

 **Airplane Type and Aircraft Damage**